FOLLOW US

 South-west Uganda

-The provinces of DRC bordering south-west Uganda have a history of instability and violent conflict and can this can flare up with little notice.
+The provinces of DRC bordering south-west Uganda have a history of instability and violent conflict and this can flare up with little notice.
 FCDO advises against all travel to these DRC provinces.
 There is a potential for some spillover into Uganda.
 Take care when travelling in the area.

 National parks near DRC and Rwanda